-In olden days, the clearance of busbar faults was done by time delayed distance relays or overcurrent relays, resulting in extension of fault for longer duration of time.
-In present day’s networks, which are highly interconnected, having numerous infeeds and consisting of line sections of varying lengths, clearance of bus faults in zone-2 or zone-3 of a distance relay cannot be tolerated.
+In the olden days, the clearance of busbar faults was done by time-delayed distance relays or overcurrent relays, resulting in an extension of fault for a longer duration of time.
+In the present day’s networks, which are highly interconnected, having numerous infeeds and consisting of line sections of varying lengths, clearance of bus faults in zone-2 or zone-3 of a distance relay cannot be tolerated.

-Also selective tripping becomes a problem on installations having different bus sections.
-In order to maintain system stability and minimize fault damage due to high fault levels, time delayed tripping for busbar faults is no longer acceptable.
+Also, selective tripping becomes a problem on installations having different bus sections.
+In order to maintain the system stability and minimize fault damage due to high fault levels, time-delayed tripping for busbar faults is no longer acceptable.

-It is therefore necessary to detect busbar faults selectively with a unit form of protection scheme.
+It is, therefore, necessary to detect busbar faults selectively with a unit form of the protection scheme.

 - It should be completely reliable